mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 * What machine will be needed to run the produced binaries (target requirements)

-The distinction between the two may seem obvious if you've worked on cross-compiled projects, but I've met a lot people who did not exactly thought them as separate.
+The distinction between the two may seem obvious if you've worked on cross-compiled projects, but I've met a lot people who did not exactly think of them as separate.
 Perhaps their build infrastructure was always a 100% match with the target production servers, or simply they never add the "luck" of hitting one of the many issues that can arise from it.
 Here are some
 examples: